AadityaNitin/business-card/README.md

 # business-card
-An old projject which was part of solo project 1 of scrimba React course
+An old project which was part of solo project 1 of scrimba React course